nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     In order to support projects, our team had to add a projects model.
 While some sections of the code could be adapted from AB3's Person model, the majority had to be redesigned.

     Firstly, we had to create a new model for `Event`, `Deadline`, `Todo` and `Groupmate`.
-Each of these models exposes their functionality via an interface.
+Each of these models exposes its functionality via an interface.

     Secondly, we had to create the projects model itself.
 This required the creation of the `EventList`, `DeadlineList`, `TodoList` and `GroupmateList` classes.
 These classes had their own challenges, as we had to maintain each of these lists in sorted order.